 "I'm sorry, Tom.
 I'm really buried.
 I just don't think I can afford to shirk off just now," she said, keeping her voice pleasant and apologetic.

 "Not even for one afternoon?
-After all, it's the last chance I'll have to see you before you push off home for the holidays," he said, fixing her with an earnest-looking smile.
+After all, it's the last chance I'll have to see you before you push off home for the holidays."
+He fixed her with an earnest-looking smile.

 Now she was really peeved.
 He was trying to play on her sympathies by reminding her that she had a loving home to return to for Christmas, while he, an orphan, would remain at school for the holiday.